 What is Data?

-To get some benefits from the raw data and define what it means, you need to analyze it.
+To benefit from the raw data and define what it means, you need to analyze it.
 The analysis is essential to group, model, and convert data units into a clear format.
-The approach to the analysis and the methods used heavily depend on the data types (qualitative or quantitative).
-That’s what we are going to talk about in the following sections.

 Qualitative Data Definition